Spontaneous Emission, Work Potential and Relaxation-Limited Processes in Setting Limits on Solar Energy Conversion Efficiency: Results and Discussion

-Note that the multiplication by 0.7434 is included here to account for the free energy availability discussed in the previous section.
+Note that the multiplication by 0.76 is included here to account for the maximum work availability discussed in the previous section.
+Note that we have used the symbol $\Lambda_{\mathrm{L}}$ to identify the effect of the ``\emph{loss-modified retention factor}''.
+With this, the overall efficiency becomes $\eta_E = 0.76 \times \mathcal{Q} \times \Lambda_{\mathrm{L}}$.
 Using the above equation, we estimate the energy conversion efficiency, $\eta_E$, as a function of the material’s band gap ($E_g$) for a fixed $K_{sp} = K_3 /c $ value of 1000, as shown in \textbf{Figure 3a}.
 As the band gap increases, $\eta_E$ increases and, after reaching a maximum at a band gap of approximately 1.11 eV, begins to decrease continuously with further increases in the band gap.
 We identify this maximum as the most suitable band gap, $E_{g(max\_E)}$, corresponding to the maximum photon conversion efficiency, $\eta_{max\_E}$, for a $K_{sp}$ value of 1000. \textbf{Figures 3b and 3c} show the variation of $\eta_{max\_E}$ and $E_{g(max\_E)}$ with changes in $K_{sp}$ over a wide range, from approximately $10^9$ to $10^2$.
-A wide variation in spontaneous emission rates has indeed been observed in various samples under different conditions\cite{ref-99,ref-100}, for example, by increasing the spatial separation of the electron and hole, which reduces their wavefunction overlap and consequently the emission rate.
+A wide variation in spontaneous emission rates has indeed been observed in various samples under different conditions\cite{94,95}, for example, by increasing the spatial separation of the electron and hole, which reduces their wavefunction overlap and consequently the emission rate.
 We find that for samples with a very high probability of spontaneous emission (large $K_{sp}$), the photon conversion efficiency ($\eta_{max\_E}$) decreases substantially.
-As the spontaneous emission probability decreases, the photon conversion efficiency increases and reaches a maximum value of approximately 32.2$\%$.
+As the spontaneous emission probability decreases, the photon conversion efficiency increases and reaches a maximum value of approximately 32.9$\%$.
 Thereafter, $\eta_{max\_E}$ remains nearly independent of further reductions in $K_{sp}$.
 The band gap at which $\eta_E$ reaches its maximum, $E_{g(max\_E)}$, also varies with $K_{sp}$ and approaches a value of approximately 1.11 eV at lower $K_{sp}$ values.
-These values are very close to those obtained for solar energy conversion efficiency using various other methods\cite{ref-27,ref-42}.
+These values are very close to those obtained for solar energy conversion efficiency using various other methods\cite{27,44}.
 Note that the above calculations are not restricted to a single material (or a single p-n junction) but can be easily extended to multi-junction solar cells.\\

 We calculate the energy conversion efficiency for a trilayer solar cell composed of materials with three different band gaps, $E_{g\_1} \sim$ 1.11 eV, $E_{g\_2} \sim$ 0.8 eV, and $E_{g\_3} \sim$ 0.5 eV, using the following equation: